corda/cordapp-template-java/README.md

 ## Using the Example RPC Client

-The `ExampleClient.kt` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
+The `TemplateClient.java` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
 It will log any existing states and listen for any future states.
 To build the client use the following Gradle task: